 In compliance with federal regulations, the NPDES Storm Water Phase I and Phase II Programs regulate the discharge of pollutants in storm water from certain construction sites, industrial facilities and municipal storm sewer outfalls.
-Phase II was promulgated by EPA in March of 2003.
 Storm Water Phase II federal regulations lowered the threshold for coverage of construction sites from five acres or more to one acre or more.
 And, sites that are less than one acre can also be regulated in Phase II, if they are part of a common plan of development or sale.
 The industrial facilities are defined to include a number of different types of facilities in addition to typical process industries (e.g., landfills, wastewater treatment sites, recycling centers, scrap yards, mining operations, transportation facilities, and hazardous waste facilities).
 These regulations also increase the number of municipalities and urban areas that are subject to the NPDES program for storm water discharges.

-The cities of Omaha and Lincoln were subject to the Municipal Separate Storm Sewer System (also known as the MS4) Program with the implementation of Phase I. Lincoln was issued an MS4 Permit on September 1, 2002 and the Omaha MS4 Permit was issued on October 1, 2003.
+The cities of Omaha and Lincoln were subject to the Municipal Separate Storm Sewer System (also known as the MS4) Program with the implementation of Phase I. Lincoln was issued an MS4 Permit on September 1, 2002.
+This permit was reissued on July 1, 2008 and January 1, 2013.
+The Omaha MS4 Permit was issued on October 1, 2003 and was reissued in October 1, 2008.
+This permit is currently under review for renewal.
 Phase II has expanded the areas requiring coverage under an NPDES MS4 Permit to include the urbanized areas in Douglas, Sarpy, Lancaster, Washington and Dakota Counties.
+An NPDES permit for Douglas, Sarpy and Washington Counties was issued effective August 1, 2004 and reissued October 1, 2009.
+The Dakota County MS4 permit was issued effective December 1, 2004.

-NDEQ determined that the communities of Beatrice, Columbus, Fremont, Grand Island, Hastings, Kearney, Lexington, Norfolk, North Platte and Scottsbluff were exempt as of December 20, 2002.
-However, new approved Total Maximum Daily Loads and a review of the criteria for each municipality, made all subject to Phase II regulations for MS4s.
+In 2002, NDEQ initially determined the communities of Beatrice, Columbus, Fremont, Grand Island, Hastings, Kearney, Lexington, Norfolk, North Platte and Scottsbluff were exempt.
+However, newly approved Total Maximum Daily Loads and a review of the criteria for each municipality, included these communities under Phase II regulations for MS4 permits.
 A statewide general permit was issued January 1, 2006.
-The Storm Water Management Plans for all of these cities have been received, public noticed and each of these communities was authorized under this general permit.
+The Storm Water Management Plans (SWMPs) for these cities were received, public noticed and each of these communities was authorized under this general permit.
 These permittees have entered into a cooperative agreement to form the Phase II Storm Water Cooperative.
-Their Storm Water Management Plans are being coordinated so that development work and implementation plans can be shared between them.
-The NDEQ is working closely with this group.
-The re-issuance of the statewide general permit for small MS4s is scheduled in Fiscal Year 2016.
-Dakota County, South Sioux City, and Dakota City will also be covered under this statewide permit when it becomes effective.
+Their Storm Water Management Plans are coordinated so that development work and implementation plans can be shared between them.
+The NDEQ works closely with this group.